-Short for the United Nations “International Civil Aviation Organization”.
+Short for the United Nations “International Civil Aviation Organisation”.

 Short for “International Air Transport Association.”

-Short for “Shippers Declaration of Dangerous Goods.”
-HazDecs are predefined declaration forms shippers must include when transporting DG items via air.
+Short for “Shipper’s Declaration of Dangerous Goods.”
+HazDecs are predefined declaration forms shippers must include when transporting DG items via air/sea.

-Short for “Hazardous Material,” sometimes used in reference to DG, most commonly in North America.
+Short for “Hazardous Material,” used in reference to DG, most commonly in North America.

 Any substance that may react to other specific substances nearby, especially when exposed to air, when improperly stored, or when the required storage container is compromised.
 Reactive substances may cause rapid energetic reactions, or slow reactions.
 Many reactive substances react strongly to other specific substances, such as water or other chemicals, and must be handled accordingly.

 Hazardous Materials and Dangerous Goods Types